Strengthening National Security and Economic Prosperity Through Enhanced Sovereign Capability

 Use of Tax Incentives:

-Leverages Australia’s R&D tax incentives but IP is often ultimately owned by its U.S. parent company.
+Accesses Australia’s R&D tax incentives.
+IP derived from this activity is, at least partially, owned by its US parent company.

 Raytheon Technologies